 AT-HOME MIMOSA BAR

 Mimosa season has arrived!
-But don’t wait in a long line for brunch and bottomless mimosas (with unfavorable juice-to-champagne ratios) when you can build your own mimosa bar!
+Since we’re not going out to brunch right now, here’s how you can build your own mimosa bar at home!
 Jazz it up with a few fun, unexpected twists: flower ice cubes, fruit peel cut-outs, berry skewers, unicorn sugar rims, and blood orange!

 FLOWER ICE CUBES //